 7. Hill’s Science Diet Dry Dog Food

 The Hill’s 9239 Science Diet Dry Dog Food is up for review.
 Available in a chicken meal, brown rice, and barley flavor, it comes in a 4, 15.5, or 30-pound bag.
-Recommended for smaller dogs, the formula claims to improve your pooch’s joint mobility within 30 days.
+Recommended for smaller dogs, the formula claims to improve your pooch’s joint health within 30 days.

 We want to point out that this pooch meal does not contain glucosamine or chondroitin in its formula.
 The brand uses EPA from fish oil instead to relieve pain.
 Although this is a great ingredient, it is not as effective without the supplements (more on this later).